 Mt Rainier Guides

-A trip to the mountains requires a proper preparation.
+We didn’t climb Mount Rainier summit.
+If you plan on reaching this summit, check the detailed climbing guides for information.
+A trip to the mountains requires proper preparation.
 Even if you are not going to climb the highest peaks, you should prepare for every hike.
-We can highly recommend a guide which we like & used.
+We can highly recommend some guide books which we like & used.

 It is a good resource for folks who love the mountain but don’t need to climb it.
 The guide includes short and easy hikes as well as longer and more challenging options.
 The guide features 80 hikes in, and just outside, the national park with detailed topo route maps and full-color photos.
 This book really helps with planning the daily hikes in the park.
 So, if you need just one book to plan your visit to Mt Rainier, this is one of the best.